|

 Faith of Socrates |

-good, Socrates feared not the hemlock poison.
-Even the faith of his philosophy
+of good, Socrates feared not the hemlock poison.
+Even the faith of his

-spurned physical timidity.
-Having sought man's spiritual state, he recognized
+philosophy spurned physical timidity.
+Having sought man's spiritual state, he

-the immortality of man.
-The ignorance and malice of the age would have killed
+recognized the immortality of man.
+The ignorance and malice of the age would

-the venerable philosopher because of his faith in Soul and his indifference to
+have killed the venerable philosopher because of his faith in Soul and his

 The serpent of error |

-tomorrow?
+dead tomorrow?
 What has touched Life, God, to such strange issues?
-Here theories
+Here

-cease, and Science unveils the mystery and solves the problem of man.
-Error
+theories cease, and Science unveils the mystery and solves the problem of man.

-destroys error.
+error destroys error.
 Spirituality lays open siege to materialism.
-On which side are
+On which

 Servants and masters |

-but one Mind or intelligence, begins at once to destroy the errors of mortal
+there is but one Mind or intelligence, begins at once to destroy the errors of

-sense and to supply the truth of immortal sense.
-This understanding makes the
+mortal sense and to supply the truth of immortal sense.
+This understanding

-body harmonious; it makes the nerves, bones, brain, etc., servants, instead of
+makes the body harmonious; it makes the nerves, bones, brain, etc., servants,

-masters.
-If man is governed by the law of divine Mind, his body is in
+instead of masters.
+If man is governed by the law of divine Mind, his body is

-submission to everlasting Life and Truth and Love.
-The great mistake of mortals
+in submission to everlasting Life and Truth and Love.
+The great mistake of

-is to suppose that man, God's image and likeness, is both matter and Spirit,
+mortals is to suppose that man, God's image and likeness, is both matter and

-both good and evil.
-If the decision were left to the corporeal senses, evil
+Spirit, both good and evil.
+If the decision were left to the corporeal senses,

 existence, while health would seem the exception, death the inevitable, and